Dating these days is, frankly, a bit of a disappointment.

 In their place, you can choose to fuel your self-worth by conjuring up a bigger repertoire of real, meaningful relationships – as you soak in unique experiences around the world along the way.
 What’s not to love?

-Sunrise treks, shipwreck snorkelling and beach havens – Bali is a chill paradise peppered jaw-dropping adventure activities.
-There are the jungle hillsides of Ubud, mesmerising waterfalls (where we have an epic picnic) and then the Gili Islands – white, powdery sand, azure waters, total and utter bliss.
+Sunrise treks, shipwreck snorkelling and beach havens – Bali is a paradise peppered with jaw-dropping adventure activities.
+There are the jungle hillsides of Ubud, mesmerising waterfalls and then the Gili Islands, where white, powdery sands await.
 All experienced with a bunch of people like you.
-Ready?
-Book a date and go meet your new BFF.

-Hike the ‘back door’ route to the world-famous city of Petra (and then see it by candlelight too), sleep beneath the stars as you glamp among the incredible lunar landscape of Wadi Rum and watch an unforgettable sunset as you float in the Dead Sea.
-Do all this (and much more) with 13 other awesome travel buddies around you.
-High fives for all.
+Hike the ‘back door’ route to the world-famous city of Petra (and then see it by candlelight, too), sleep beneath the stars as you glamp in the Wadi Rum and canyon through the ravines of the Wadi Mujib.
+High fives all round.

 Photos: Shutterstock and Flash Pack/Lee Thompson